ParedesGab/PP1/README.md

 - MDN Web Docs showed me different ways to use the background-position property.

+- Stack Overflow solutions was also used to resolve doubts.

 - ReadMe was inspired and guided by the ReadMe documents of my mentor Iuliia Konovalova, of my cohort Kamil Wojciechowski, and of the love running project.

-- Stack Overflow solutions was greatly used to resolve questions.

 ### Media